tillitis/tillitis-key1/doc/threat_model/threat_model.md

   attack which allows an attacker with physical access to load a FPGA configuration even though the NVCM has been programmed and locked.

-MC: There is?
-Where is this attack described?
-Is this really one of our assumptions?

 - The FPGA development toolchain, including YoSys, NextPnR and IceStorm generates a correct design, and also does not inject hardware exfiltration mechanisms in the generated bitstream.